 Within The Chickasaw Nation Studio is the Inasmuch Foundation Theater, which comfortably seats 190.
 While large company productions will remain at the Civic Center Music Hall, the Inasmuch Foundation Theater will allow the company to hold small, intimate performances.
 It will also allow the Ballet to showcase emerging choreographers as well as host school performances and outreach programs.
 When not in use, its retractable seats will fold back to the width of just a few feet.

 The Glenna and Richard Tanenbaum Studio is 1,640 square feet and includes sprung floors, high ceilings, sound panels, mirrors, and a huge fan to keep dancers and students cool.

 Fun fact: Before Oklahoma City Ballet purchased the facility, this studio was two racquetball courts.
 The Ballet took down the middle wall, reinforced the ceiling with a beam, and added two-way mirrors to make this the first completed studio in the building.

 The Sonic Studio is on the lower level and is lovingly nicknamed the “Tater Tot Studio” not only because it is sponsored by Sonic, America’s Drive-In, but also because this studio houses our littlest dancers taking their first ballet classes.
-Outside of the studio there is ample room for parents to wait for their little tots to finish class.
+Outside of the studio there is ample room for dancers to relax and enjoy the natural light.

 This 2,112 square feet studio is used as an additional studio for the professional company as well as for high division ballet classes for the school, and Golden Swans classes.
 Almost as large as the Civic Center stage, Studio D is on the lower level and is the second-largest studio in the facility.
 Amenities include sprung dance floors, sound panels, piano, barres, state-of-the-art sound system, and mirrors.